 Using the proper technique is essential to making a paper airplane loop.
 Poor throwing will prevent your plane from looping even if it's perfectly folded.
 Hold your plane with the wings level and the nose pointed straight up.
 Throw it gently.
 Experiment with different angles and throwing velocities until you achieve the results you want.
 When done properly, your airplane should climb high, fall over on its back, and then briefly pull to a level flight before it hits the floor.

 If your plane won't loop properly, check to make sure the wings are even.
-Asymmetrical folds will prevent the plan from being able to make a loop.
-You can also review our How to Make the Perfect Paper Airplane article for general paper plane folding tips.
+Asymmetrical folds will prevent the plane from being able to make a loop.

 Practice Makes Perfect